How to set up goal funnel visualisation in Google Analytics

 Step 1: Create a goal

-To create a goal funnel in Google Analytics, start by creating a simple goal and then add advanced features for the visualisation.
-This is done by clicking Admin or the Gear icon to the bottom left of the Google Analytics dashboard and clicking on the View section to the right of the dashboard.
+To create a goal funnel in GA, start by creating a simple goal and then add advanced features for the visualisation.
+This is done by clicking Admin or the Gear icon in the bottom left of the dashboard and clicking on the View section on the right.

 Step 2: Configure the goal